JpOnline/Blog/documentation_sprint.md

 - HMW quickly jump between the code, the documentation, the tests, the examples?
 - How might we improve searching?
 - How might we facilitate collaboration?
+- How might we show which parts of the code is poor/well documented?

 # Day 2
 ## References